 Cauliflower is certainly one of the tastiest vegetables readily available today.
 It is seasonally available in several colors including orange, purple, and green as well as the most common white florets.
 Feel free to serve your cauliflower in a rainbow of hues if you desire!

 The many health and nutritional benefits of cauliflower include (1):

 - Fights cancer: As mentioned earlier in this article, cruciferous vegetables like cauliflower contain sulphur rich phytochemicals called glucosinolates which exert a strong anti-tumor effect.

-- Antioxidants and phytonutrients: Cauliflower is loaded with vitamin C, beta-carotene, and the antioxidants quercetin, rutin, cinnamic acid, among others.
+- Antioxidants and phytonutrients: Cauliflower contains vitamin C, beta-carotene, and the antioxidants quercetin, rutin, cinnamic acid, among others.
 An adequate supply of natural, food based antioxidants helps to overcome oxidative stress at the cellular level which can lead to premature aging, tissue and organ damage.

-- Loaded with Minerals: Cauliflower is a good source of magnesium, phosphorus, potassium, and manganese.
+- Loaded with Minerals: Cauliflower is also good source of magnesium, phosphorus, potassium, and manganese.
 Organic cauliflower grown in nutrient rich soil would be highest in these minerals.

 - Rich in B Vitamins: Cauliflower provides a wide array of B vitamins to the diet including thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), vitamin B6, folate (B9 – not to be confused with folic acid), and the brain boosting nutrient choline.

 - Good for the Heart: Cruciferous vegetables like cauliflower have been found to significantly improve blood pressure and kidney function.
 This is due to the presence of sulforaphane, which researchers believe helps improve DNA methylation, a critical function to protect cellular viability and normal gene expression especially within the delicate lining of the arteries.